leslieloo/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+This dataset contains data about UCI Bank marketing.
+We seek to predict if client will subscribe to a term deposit with the bank.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
 The best performing model is model trained using Automated ML with VotingEnsemble as the best ML algorithm.
 The model accuracy is slighty higher.